Looking for a unique cocktail that’s the very best of Mexico all in one glass? Then this my michelada recipe that is both spicy and refreshing

 All of a sudden that thirst hits you, that thirst you know no matter how much water you drink it will never be quenched.
 It is that tickle in the back of your throat, a scratch that cannot be scratched.
 You know there’s only one thing to do – you head immediately to the bar.

-There’s no greater feeling in the world than knocking back a few ice cold ones after a long day on the road.
+There’s no greater feeling in the world than knocking back a few ice cold ones after a long day on the road in somewhere like Mexico.
 Refreshing, rejuvenating, having a couple of cheeky beers at the end of the day can turn a good one into a great one.
 Perfect, right?

 Well, instead of beer, what about a michelada?

 What is a michelada?

 I’m going to put myself firmly into the “you’re on your own mate” category, but after travelling through Central America I would argue that a michelada is the perfect way to unwind for the day.

 For those of you who haven’t had one of the greatest drinks ever created by man, it is a spicy beer cocktail (yes, you read that right).
 Think of a Bloody Mary, substitute the vodka with beer and you’re just about there.

 A michelada (pronounced mee-che-lah-dah), is a Mexican cocktail made with beer, lime juice and tomato juice or clamato (a blend of tomato juice and clam juice) with a bunch of spices thrown in, and it is a lot tastier than is sounds.

 To finish it off, it comes with a salt rim or a spicy salt rim around the glass and served on a bunch of ice.
 Now that’s a michelada recipe right there.